 What to Expect during the New Entrant Safety Audit

-Within the first 12 to 18 months after activating your authority, expect a call or email from your State DOT.
+Within the first 9-12 months after activating your authority, expect a call or email from your State DOT.
 You may be skeptical because some DOT compliance services may contact you about this.

 But, this is the real deal!
 Please reply to the auditor ASAP!!